 A review was conducted of ridership by route by month for the non-winter seasons.
 Productivity does vary somewhat, particularly on the interlined Red and Green route, which varies from a low of 12 passenger-trips per hour in May to a high of 25 in July.
 However, the May figure remains at a reasonable level, while the July figure is within the capacity of the current route plan.
 Reducing service in the off-seasons (such as late April and May, and mid-September to mid-November) would also create confusion.
-One relatively simple option would be to reduce the number of buses operating the interlined routes from four to two This would result in 40-minute headways, which would result in differing service times from hour to hour (which is confusing to the passengers).
-The two additional changes in schedule per year would also add confusion to the system, while also adding to the management workload.
+One relatively simple option would be to reduce the number of buses operating the interlined routes from four to two This would result in 40-minute headways, which would result in differing service times from hour to hour (which is confusion to the system, while also adding to the management workload.
 Overall, providing an off-season service plan for the interlined routes different from peak-season is not recommended.